Yolean/ystack/README.md

 while "knative" refers to an installer that combines Knative modules.
 The point with being opinionated is that registry and knative work well together.

-The stack supports local developmment ("inner development loop") using [Skaffold](https://skaffold.dev/) with local and remote clusters alike.
+The stack supports local development ("inner development loop") using [Skaffold](https://skaffold.dev/) with local and remote clusters alike.
 Image builds during development are in-cluster: